SMOOGLE ROUND-THE-WORLD TRIP

 GENERAL STYLE AND TONE

 The video should be light, fun, and casual, like a friendly conversation.
 Imagine you’re telling the news to a friend who lives in another country.
-Avoid complex terms and academic language — simplicity and accessibility are key so that any audience can easily understand and get engaged.
 The format is similar to a YouTube blogger's review, where the news is presented with a touch of humor and a personal approach.

 VIDEO STRUCTURE